-Human Resources (HR) responsibility, report to Sustainability and External Reporting Director on a quarterly basis
+Human Resources (HR) responsibility, report to Sustainability and External Reporting Director on a quarterly basis a.
+Total number and percentage of significant investment agreements and contracts that include human rights clauses or that underwent human rights screening.

 2. The need to adhere to Tiger Brands' Human Rights policy will be included in all supplier contracts, starting with the Tier 1 suppliers.